Ukraine targets Russian soldiers accused of threatening nuclear plant

-KYIV (REUTERS) - Ukrainian President Volodymyr Zelensky has warned Russian soldiers who shoot at Europe's largest nuclear power station or use it as a base to shoot from that they will become a "special target" for Ukrainian forces.
+KYIV • Ukraine's President Volodymyr Zelensky has warned Russian soldiers who shoot at Europe's largest nuclear power station or use it as a base to fire from that they will become a "special target" for Ukrainian forces.

 Mr Zelensky, who did not give any details, reiterated that he considered Russia was using the plant, which it captured early in the war but is still being run by Ukrainians, as nuclear blackmail.

-"Every Russian soldier who either shoots at the plant, or shoots using the plant as cover, must understand that he becomes a special target for our intelligence agents, for our special services, for our army," he said in an evening address on Saturday.
+"Every Russian soldier who either shoots at the plant, or shoots using the plant as cover, must understand that he becomes a special target for our intelligence agents, for our special services, for our army," Mr Zelensky said in an evening address on Saturday.

 The Zaporizhzhia plant dominates the south bank of a vast reservoir on the Dnipro River.